EECS3311F24/project-codeesc/doc/sprint2/Standups.md

 -Finalized all sprint documentation, ensuring accuracy and alignment with sprint goals.

--Successfully planned and conducted a user feedback session to validate sprint outcomes and gather improvement suggestions.
+-Successfully planned and conducted a user feedback session.

 -Consolidated user feedback insights into actionable items for the retrospective and next sprint planning.